Choice bias and rewards

 - Flexibility is key.
 In contrast, you now know that choice bias is merely an illusion.
 Your boss’s gift certificate is just as valuable as the one you would buy for working on a holiday.

 - Be aware of your power.
 Because, Choices will always have to be made, no matter how powerless you feel.
 You may not be able to change your circumstances, but your response to the situations can.

 - Consider limiting your options.
 Choices and rewards are great, but there is such a thing as too many.
 So make sure you keep your list of rewards manageable.

 - Take action right away.
 Act immediately to strengthen your lessons.
-For example, it’s okay if you get a pedicure and a vehicle wash simultaneously.
+For example, getting a pedicure and a vehicle wash simultaneously is okay.
 Immediate reinforcement aids in the formation of more robust associations in the brain.

 - Repetition is key.
 Developing new habits takes time and effort.
 Fortunately, this means you’ll be able to reap even more benefits.

 “Bias and prejudice are attiudes to be kept in hand, not attitudes to be avoided.”Charles Curtis

 How to apply choice bias in different situations